 The assessment system of the EBs and lab EPDs in July will be exactly the same as in February.
-Due to the highly experimental nature of the course, no unique exam can cover all of the skills developed in this course.
 The student will take those modules in which he failed to obtain the minimum grade required to pass the course (see detailed assessment table).